harshitrajsinha/learn-js/Array/array.md

 # Slice vs Splice
 * Slice creates a **shallow copy** of a portion of original array by taking into account the start and end index (end is excluded).
 If 2nd index is not mentioned then all elements are included till the end of array.
 Negative index can also be given as input, in which the count starts from the back of array.
 * Splice modifies the original array by taking out the portion of the array it is requested. splice() can also be used to **insert elements into array**.
+End index is included in case of splice.
-* See example (1)
+* See example: slice vs splice

 # Map
 * map method in javascript is used to create a new array where each element of the new array will be tranformed values of the original array by performing some operations.